bloock/bloock-identity-managed-api/README.md

-# Bloock Identity Managed API
+# BLOOCK Identity Managed API

 This is an API for those who want to create, emit and offer verifiable credentials or VC's (https://www.w3.org/TR/vc-data-model-2.0/), using bloock product's and following the principles of self-sovereign identity and privacy by default.